John-Faulhaber/Semi-Autonomous-Method-for-Extracting-Nebular-Velocities-from-Images/README.md

  - Line regions between the pre-selected corresponding ponts of interest, lebeled with the velocity of movement.

- - Vector regions between the pre-selected corresponding point of interest, labeled with numbers.
+ - Vector regions between the pre-selected corresponding points of interest, labeled with numbers.

  - Scaled vector regions between the pre-selected corresponding points of interest, labeled with numbers.